New Orleans attack intensifies watch against US terrorism, political violence

 In a press conference Thursday, the FBI and New Orleans police said that all their evidence suggests the attacker acted alone.
 The New Orleans attack is being investigated as an act of terrorism, and the FBI said it is working through a Joint Terrorism Task Force to determine if the Las Vegas explosion was an act of terrorism, The Washington Post reported.

-Authorities have been investigating whether there could be any relation between the two events are connected, but so far no connection has emerged.
+Authorities have been investigating whether there could be any relation between the two events, but so far no connection has emerged.

 Still, there are some similarities between the two men involved.
-The New Orleans attack also shares commonalities with recent domestic terror attacks in the U.S. and overseas.
+The New Orleans attack also shares commonalities with recent domestic terror attacks in the United States and overseas.

 Both men rented their trucks through Turo, a peer-to-peer car rental marketplace, and both men have experience in the U.S. military.
-Jabbar spent over a decade in the U.S. Army and U.S. Army Reserve, serving as a human resources and information technology specialist and deploying to Afghanistan in 2009 and 2010, the Houston Chronicle reported.
-Livelsberger, meanwhile, was an active-duty soldier who has served in the U.S. Army since 2006, including in special forces.
+Mr. Jabbar spent over a decade in the U.S. Army and U.S. Army Reserve, serving as a human resources and information technology specialist and deploying to Afghanistan in 2009 and 2010, the Houston Chronicle reported.
+Master Sergeant Livelsberger, meanwhile, was an active-duty soldier who served in the U.S. Army since 2006, including in Special Forces.
 He was on approved leave when he rented the truck, according to Pentagon officials quoted by The Associated Press.
 He appeared to have died by self-inflicted gunshot before the explosion.

 Whether the attacks were related or not, both targets may speak volumes about the attackers’ political intent and thought processes.